smikhalevski/paint-bucket/README.md

 const Cmyk: ColorModel = {

+  // The number of color components that this model uses:
+  // cyan, magenta, yellow, black, and alpha
+  componentCount: 5,

   componentsToRgb(components: readonly number[], rgb: number[]): void {
     // Update items of the rgb array here
   },